-SEP rates for weeks beginning October 31, 2006 increased dramatically.
+SEP rates beginning October 31, 2006 increased dramatically.
 Transmission constraints in the United States (U.S.), lower than normal temperatures across the MISO region - increasing electricity demand, and planned generating equipment outages typical of the fall season, combined to drive up market prices.
-Unfortunately, the MISO demand situation did not benefit MH as reduced water levels in Manitoba led to MH increasingly importing energy.
+Unfortunately, the MISO demand situation did not benefit MH as reduced water levels in Manitoba led to MH importing energy.

-When MH has to import power to fill SEP domestic demand, the utility adds a 10% surcharge to SEP prices, this in accordance with the Board's approved procedure for such circumstances.
+When MH has to import power to fill SEP domestic demand, at costs generally higher than the cost of generation in Manitoba, the utility adds a 10% surcharge to SEP prices, this in accordance with the Board's approved procedure for such circumstances.

 Since January 2007, shoulder and off-peak rates have increased significantly, corresponding to growth in average spot market pricing.
-The primary driver has been MH's continued energy imports due to much lower than expected water levels.